Duality and Optimality of Auctions for Uniform Distributions: Convexity and Duality

 \section{Convexity and Duality}

 In this section we discuss the convexity constraint of the utility functions.
 For clarity, we focus on the simple case of a single bidder and a single item.
-We show that the convexity constraint is not necessary for distributions that satisfy a regularity condition.
-And in the opposite direction, we exhibit a distribution which does not satisfy the regularity condition and for which the convexity constraint cannot be dropped without affecting optimality.
+We show that the convexity constraint is not necessary for regular\footnote{A distribution is called \emph{regular} when $x-\frac{1-F(x)}{f(x)}$ is nondecreasing.} distributions.
+And in the opposite direction, we exhibit a nonregular distribution for which the convexity constraint cannot be dropped without affecting optimality.